…when?*

 If there is anything the events of the past few months have taught us, it is that every day is a precious gift.
 We never know what is around the corner – pain or joy or both.
+How do we remember what is important?

 We NEED each other.
 We need to help each other remember why we were put here in the first place, and how to rest and recover, and seek the highest.